M-Media-Group/Vue3-SPA-starter-template/README.md

 If you want to add a new feature, write a test that will fail because of the missing feature.
 Then add the feature and make sure the test passes.
 New tests do not require approval.

 <!-- Show image https://res.cloudinary.com/practicaldev/image/fetch/s--2bUj5oX1--/c_limit%2Cf_auto%2Cfl_progressive%2Cq_auto%2Cw_880/https://dev-to-uploads.s3.amazonaws.com/uploads/articles/26tdj40bmlnmw09fb27h.png -->

+#### Using the right tests for the job

+1. For functionality, use unit tests (e.g. if I give this value to this function, will it return the correct result?)
+2. For user interactions, use end-to-end tests (e.g. if I click this button, will it show the correct modal?)
+3. For visual changes, use visual tests with Storybook (e.g. if I change this CSS, will I still see the element in the correct place?
+Will it still be centered?)

+Be careful not to over-test.
+If you find yourself testing the same thing in multiple places, you should ask yourself if you are testing the right things in the right places.
+Over-tested code can be hard to update and grow.